Loretta Swit: Other TV work

-Swit also guest-starred in shows such as Bonanza, The Love Boat, Win, Lose or Draw, Password, Gunsmoke, Match Game, Pyramid, The Muppet Show and Hollywood Squares.
-On one episode of Match Game, Swit wrote the Polish greeting "Dzień dobry" (even with the diacritical mark) on her card during the introduction.
-She also starred in Christmas programs such as the television version of The Best Christmas Pageant Ever and 1987's PBS special A Christmas Calendar.
-In 1988 she hosted Korean War-The Untold Story, a documentary on the true events of the war and went to South Korea to film it, becoming the first M*A*S*H cast member to actually visit the country outside of Jamie Farr and Alan Alda who both served there in the mid-1950s while members of the US Army.
+Swit also guest-starred in television shows, such as: The Muppet Show, Bonanza, The Love Boat and Gunsmoke.
+She also appeared as a celebrity guest on game shows, including: Match Game, Pyramid, Win, Lose or Draw, Password and Hollywood Squares.
+Additionally, she starred in Christmas programs such as the television version of The Best Christmas Pageant Ever and 1987's PBS special A Christmas Calendar.
+In 1988, she hosted Korean War—The Untold Story, a documentary on the true events of the war, and went to South Korea to film it, becoming the first M*A*S*H cast member to actually visit the country since Jamie Farr's service there in the mid-1950s while a member of the U.S. Army.
 In 1992, she hosted the 26-part series Those Incredible Animals on the Discovery Channel.
-Swit's latest appearance was on GSN Live on October 10, 2008.
+Swit's last appearance was on GSN Live on October 10, 2008.

-She was also in the TV movie The Last Day, 1975, with Richard Widmark and Robert Conrad.
+She was also in the TV movie The Last Day (1975), with Richard Widmark and Robert Conrad.

-Swit guest-starred with Mike Connors in Mannix, Episode 78, Season 4, "Figures in a Landscape", written by Paul Krasny Directed by Donn Mullally originally airing on October 10, 1970.
+Swit guest-starred with Mike Connors in Mannix, Episode 78, Season 4, "Figures in a Landscape", written by Paul Krasny and directed by Donn Mullally, originally airing on October 10, 1970.

-Swit guest-starred in Hawaii Five-O episode "Bait Once, Bait Twice", January 4, 1972.
-She also played Wanda Russell in the Hawaii Five-O episode titled "Three Dead Cows at Makapuu" which aired February 25, 1970.
+Swit guest-starred as Wanda Russell in the Hawaii Five-O episode titled "Three Dead Cows at Makapuu", which aired February 25, 1970.
+She also starred in the Hawaii Five-O episode "Bait Once, Bait Twice", on January 4, 1972.